Portfolio-Solver-Platform/infrastructure/README.md

 # infrastructure

 ## First time setup
 If this is your first time running the services locally on minikube you should run bootstrap.sh.
-But make sure the prerequsites are met:
+But make sure the prerequisites are met:
-- all repositores are in the same folder as the infrastructure is in. e.g. we can access the all by `../<service-name>`
+- all repositories are in the same folder as the infrastructure is in. e.g. we can access them all by `../<service-name>`
 - you have cloned all the services